 When an employee's spouse, children, mother, father, sister, brother, grandmother, grandfather, grandchildren, great-grandfather, great-grandmother, great-grandchildren, step-parents, step-children, father-in-law, mother-in-law, sister-in-law, brother-in-law, foster parents, foster children, legal guardian, aunt, uncle or significant other (an individual with whom the employee has had a continued personal living arrangement which existed over an extended period of time) dies, the employee will be allowed three days bereavement leave to attend the funeral or service and make arrangements without loss of pay.
-If additional time off is needed, the employee may request the use of sick time, compensatory time, or leave of absence without pay.
+If additional time off is needed, the employee may request the use of sick time or leave of absence without pay.

 12/08/2016 - Annual Review: No changes made to content.